 The Community Dog Welfare approach is based on community participation where people are encouraged to de-worm, vaccinate and seek help for sick and injured dogs.
 CDW provides initiatives and practical assistance with care and treatment including regular de-worming, annual rabies vaccinations, neutering and in-shelter care for rescued dogs.
 Having healthy dogs within the community, promotes impoved attitudes towards dogs and greater concern for their welfare.

-We carry out an annual dog health programme in collaboration with the VDC, HART and the Kathmandu Veterinary Clinic, with the support of HAT-UK.
+We carry out an annual dog health programme in collaboration with the VDC, HART and the Animal Medical Centre, with the support of HAT-UK.
 Starting in Wards 8 & 9 in 2011, Wards 6 & 7 were added in 2012.
 The aim is to progressively cover all 9 wards of Kopan VDC.
 See the map of Kopan VDC below.
 The annual health programme includes a dog survey, de-worming, neutering and anti-rabies vaccination.

 Location of Kopan VDC